Two trips for the price of one? It's not a scam! It's a layover and it's how we see the world.

 We found a great place to stay just outside Volcanoes National Park, Hawaii.

 Value travelers will be familiar with this struggle.
 Sometimes it feels like there aren't many options between the realm of luxury hotels and bare-bones campgrounds, especially if you're searching for a property that comes with a bit of character, as well as great value.
 But when Ryan and I were exploring one of the 'hottest' spots in Hawaii, we discovered an inn that's decidedly cool.
 Kilauea Lodge, in the village of Volcano on Hawaii's Big Island, is a beautiful property but that's not why we enjoyed it so much.
 We found some cool things here that you just don't discover every day.

 One of the sweetest things about travel - literally - is the chance to discover delicious bakeries and cafes around the world.
 You don't always have to head to Europe to satisfy that sweet tooth either.
 Some of my favourite delectable treats and treasures have been unexpectedly found in small towns and Chocolatea is the perfect example of that.
-Frankly, you'd never expect to find gourmet homemade chocolates in a town as small as Ingersoll, Ontario, but Chocolatea isn't one to play by the rules.
+Frankly, you'd never expect to find gourmet homemade chocolates in a town as small as Ingersoll, Canada, but Chocolatea isn't one to play by the rules.

 By the way, in case you're wondering where, exactly, Ingersoll is, you aren't alone!
 This small town is in southern Ontario, approximately 30 minutes east of London and 2.5 hours southwest of Toronto.
 In other words - Ontario roadtrippers have no excuse not to visit!